 Co-writer David Sneddon won BBC1’s Fame Academy in 2002 and after a short-lived career as a pop star has gone on to write for acts including Hurts, Morten Harket and Lana Del Rey.
 Greece has a reasonable Eurovision record with 1 win in 2005 and 37 final appearances out of 39 entries.
 This is a pleasant but unremarkable attempt.

 17. SAN MARINO Serhat Say Na Na Na (Serhat, Mary Susan Applegate) PREDICTION: non-qualifier

 Pet Shop Boys B-side.
 Memorable not least for the lack of originality of the hook.
 This is San Marino’s 10th entry and it has made a final only once (24th in 2014 with Maybe by Valentina Monetta).
 Serhat was 12th in his semi in 2016.

 - Picture via Facebook courtesy Hatari.
 Link to watch here.
 Semi 2 predictions.
-Final predictions to come at monstagigz.com later.
+Final predictions here.
 Are our predictions way off?
 Let us know why in the comments below.